Undertone0809/gcop/docs/guide/best-practice.md

 git ac
 ```

+The command is the same as `git add . && git commit`.

 If you want to commit all changes and push to the remote repository, you can use the following command:

 ```bash
 git acp
 ```

+The command is the same as `git add . && git commit && git push`.

 ## Revert a Regretful Commit Pushed to the Remote Repository